Ridwannurudeen/GenLayer-Technical-Framework/docs/README.md

 ## Overview

-This repository contains the final corrected technical framework for GenLayer Intelligent Contracts.
+This repository contains the technical framework for GenLayer Intelligent Contracts.
 All pseudocode examples match the actual GenLayer SDK API (v0.1.3+).

 ## Documents